 The City of Richmond believes strongly in facilitating a healthy work/life balance for employees.
 We recognize that many individuals face extraordinary challenges while trying to meet the demands of their personal and professional schedules.
 In compliance with collective agreements, we may accommodate requests for telecommuting, with approval on a case-by-case basis.

 The City of Richmond maintains a fleet of City vehicles assigned to employees for the purposes of carrying out their duties.
 In the event that a City fleet vehicle is unavailable, City employees are compensated for using their personal vehicles for business use through a pre-determined mileage premium rate.

 Carpooling is a relatively easy and cost-effective way for individuals and companies to reduce their impact on the environment.
 The City of Richmond’s Carpool Program permits the use of a designated fleet vehicle to be used for the purposes of commuting to and from work with a minimum of three employees per vehicle (including the driver).

 Non-union (Exempt) employees may be eligible for vehicle allowance depending on position.

 Staff Bicycle Use

 Given the close proximity of various City offices located away from City Hall and the Public Works Yard, bicycles are available for staff to use for City business.
 Before using a bicycle, employees are required to take a two-hour course that provides a basic overview of bicycle skills and safety.
-Bicycles are available at most Community Centers, the Olympic Business Office, the Parks Division, and City Hall.
+Bicycles are available at most Community Centers, the Parks Division, and City Hall.
 Approved helmets must be worn at all times.